Tackling global challenges with ecological and evolutionary research

 “Human activity has caused a vast increase in the extinction rate, and the ecosystem services we depend on are severely threatened.”
 Patrick Goymer

-Bringing evolutionary history into health, human behavior and conservation
+Bringing evolutionary history into health, human behaviour and conservation

 Nature Ecology & Evolution has less obvious but important links to the UN’s SDGs 11 and 12: Sustainable Cities & Communities and Responsible Consumption & Production.
 Amongst topics of interest to the journal in relation to cities and urban ecology are the consequences of light pollution and the changing structure of microbial ecosystems.

 Evolution plays a huge role in improving global health and tackling the many challenges associated with this ambition.
 Since its launch last year, the journal has published extensive original research on the antibiotic crisis as it relates to evolution, varied explorations of disease susceptibility, and the presentation of vaccination and cancer as evolutionary processes.